teixeiras/incBackup/README.md

 This application it's made to keep simple, with only a single job.

 # Usage
+After installing edit /etc/default/incBackup:
+* set the right UUID (you can check it with blkid command) from the disk where the backups will be copied.
+The disk filesystem must support hard links (ntfs, fat, fat32) are not support.

 You can start the application with: